AdobeDocs/campaign-classic.en/help/rn/using/latest-release.md

 </thead>
 <tbody>
 <tr>
-<td> <p>Android push notifications have been improved to support FCM HTTP/V1 API for Android push channel authentication. </p>
+<td> <p>Android push notifications have been improved to support FCM HTTP v1 API for Android push channel authentication. </p>
 <p>With the new supported API version, you can now send FCM Notification Messages which provides enhanced rich push messaging capabilities. <a href=https://firebase.google.com/docs/cloud-messaging/migrate-v1>Learn more</a></p>
 <p>For more information, refer to the <a href=../../delivery/using/configuring-the-mobile-application-android.md>detailed documentation</a>.</p>
 </td>